IDSVA fuses distance learning with intensive residencies, allows working artists to pursue advanced scholarship without disrupting their profession.

 IDSVA’s pioneering curriculum—fusing distance learning with intensive residencies—allows working art professionals to pursue rigorous advanced scholarship without having to interrupt or abandon their teaching careers, art practice, or other professional responsibilities.

-Residency & fieldwork sites include Rome, Spannocchia Castle (Tuscany), Siena, Florence, Venice, Berlin, Aix-en-Provence, Athens, NYC, and Colby College.
+Residency & fieldwork sites include Rome, Spannocchia Castle (Tuscany), Siena, Florence, Venice, Berlin, Paris, Athens, NYC, Mexico City, Madrid, Marrakech, and Colby College.

 The IDSVA Visiting Faculty brings together the world's leading philosophers, artists, and scholars.

 These internationally renowned educators join students at residency sites and lead seminar discussions about the site's historical, aesthetic, and ideological significance.

 More and more artists are coming to realize the importance of theory and philosophy in today’s art world.

 There is a strong sense among today’s artists and educators that training beyond the MFA and similar degrees would benefit many artists, architects, curators, and creative scholars, especially those who grapple with issues surrounding contemporary media and culture.

 What may be most surprising about IDSVA is the sense of community students and faculty share, despite the fact that IDSVA is largely a distance-learning program.
 This close-knit kind of so-called “digitally mediated education” results from IDSVA’s special blending of intensive residencies and digital education.

 Aside from the practicality of skill sets, credentials, and jobs, the “why now” and “why IDSVA” question has to be addressed historically.

 There is little debate that we are now living in a globalized world.
 What does that mean as regards our education systems?
 What are we doing to change those systems—most of them still based on old paradigms?
 What are we doing to prepare our students for a future that has long since arrived?